nvalenzuela20/http-notification-plugin/README.md

     target/http-notification-0.0.1-SNAPSHOT

-    Note: for more information got to the following URL: <a href="https://maven.apache.org/download.cgi">https://maven.apache.org/download.cgi</a>
+    Note: for more information, please got to the following URL: <a href="https://maven.apache.org/download.cgi">https://maven.apache.org/download.cgi</a>

 ## Install